ON THIS PAGE

 - If the responses on the health questionnaire show that the passenger has been in touch with a person that has been infected by COVID-19.

-- If the passenger denies the use of a face mask during the ferry trip.
+- If the passenger refuses the use of a face mask during the ferry trip.

 How early should I be at the port?May 26, 2020